28. FILMFEST DRESDEN - National Competition

 Copyright: Christian Hueller

-Dear Film Enthusiasts,
+Dear Short Film Enthusiasts,

 Welcoming Address from Mayor Dirk Hilbert